A History Of Whispers

 “I stood alone, looking out of the high-domed windows of my potion room.
 I surveyed the courtyard below: the lanterns hanging from the rooftops, the gates in the distance.
-Had it already been a year since the king bestowed this room upon me?
+Had it already been a year since this room was bestowed upon me?

 Back then it had seemed the most wonderful place, home to a thousand bottles and cures, seemingly alive with their shimmering contents.
 Hundreds of books holding age-old secrets lined the circular walls.